DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Other ways to get teaching work and experience

-[Supply teachers](https://www.tes.com/jobs/careers-advice/supply-teaching/how-become-supply-teacher) fill in when schools are temporarily short of staff.
+Supply teachers provide teaching cover when schools are temporarily short of staff.
 Register with a supply teacher agency for short-term roles in school.
+[Find out more about being a supply teacher on the tes website](https://www.tes.com/jobs/careers-advice/supply-teaching/how-become-supply-teacher).

 [Find your local authority (council)](https://www.gov.uk/find-local-council) and then search their website for teaching roles.